 We arrived at the venue which looked like a cross between the Surrey County Show and a hill tribe convention.
-Every patch of grass seemed to be occupied by buffaloes and pigs, bought as gifts to the family.
-The site is a specially constructed area surrounded by covered wooden platforms, decorated in traditional Toraja colours; on them people were sat chatting and drinking.
-At one end was a female MC conducting the proceedings (apparently she was a priest) and above her on a high platform was the coffin.
+Every patch of grass seemed to be occupied by the unfortunate buffaloes and pigs, brought as gifts to the family.
+The site is a specially constructed area surrounded by covered wooden platforms decorated in traditional Toraja colours; on them people were sat chatting and drinking.
+At one end was a female MC conducting the proceedings (apparently, she was a priest) and above her on a high platform was the coffin.
 At the other end was a pavilion where people were lining up to offer condolences to family members sat inside.
 In the centre area, at one end buffaloes were being paraded and at the other, a dance troupe performed.
-We were invited to sit in a family ‘gazebos’ and served tea and snacks (the snacks were from now on known as ‘funeral snacks’ whenever we purchased them on bus journeys etc) and later lunch (very tasty and better than sausage rolls and quiché).
+We were invited to sit in a family ‘gazebo’ and served tea and snacks (from now on, the snacks were known as ‘funeral snacks’ whenever we purchased them on bus journeys, etc.) and, later, lunch (very tasty and better than sausage rolls and quiché).
 There were lots of people milling about, almost a picnic atmosphere.
-The MC was continuously announcing who had bought which buffalo as they were paraded for all to see.
-Luckily they didn’t announce that three Brits, one American and a Dutchwoman were a bit tight and had only brought a few dollars worth of sugar and fags.
+The MC was continuously announcing who had brought which buffalo as they were paraded for all to see.
+Luckily, they didn’t announce that three Brits, one American and a Dutchwoman were a bit tight and had only brought a few dollars’ worth of sugar and cigarettes.
 Lots of people did want to take our photograph though.

-The rest of our time inTorajaland was equally fascinating and equally morbid as sightseeing here generally involves visiting graves.
+The rest of our time in Torajaland was equally fascinating and equally morbid as sightseeing here generally involves visiting graves.
 Life in this part of Indonesia revolves around death, coffins, graves and bones.
 The people here are largely Christian (thanks to the Dutch) but they still also follow their historically traditional beliefs of animism.

-Today many families have specially built concrete mausoleums at the foot of the cliffs but still it seems that many coffins are just placed inside caves.
-One cave we were taken in to felt particularly macabre – dark and slippery with lots of rotting coffins and plenty more bones piled up.
-There was one newish looking coffin; “look, look” our enthusiastic guide who was showing us around by the light of a gas lamp “he been here 3 months”.
-And before we knew it, he had lifted the cloth to reveal a window in the coffin lid!
+Today many families in Torajaland have specially built concrete mausoleums at the foot of the cliffs but still it seems that many coffins are just placed inside caves.
+One cave we visited felt particularly macabre – dark and slippery with lots of rotting coffins and plenty more bones piled up.
+There was one newish looking coffin; “Look, look,” exclaimed our enthusiastic guide who was showing us around by the light of a gas lamp.
+“He has been here for three months.”
+And before we could object, he had lifted the cloth to reveal a window in the coffin lid!
 To make the whole thing even more spooky, it is traditional to have a wooden effigy of the person, known as a tau tau, perched in a balcony carved in the rock face to guard and protect.
-At one of the sites the local tau tau was at work copying from a photograph of a western woman – apparently a German tourist had commissioned one of herself but I don’t know if she plans to keep it for her grave or put it on her mantlepiece!
+At one of the sites, the local tau tau maker was at work copying from a photograph of a western woman – apparently a German tourist had commissioned one of herself but I don’t know if she plans to keep it for her grave or put it on her mantlepiece!